Episode 99 | Finding Melanie Melanson: The 1989 Missing Child Case in Woburn, Massachusetts

 Melanie’s maternal half-brother, Neal Johnson Jr., grew up in the shadow of his sister’s disappearance.
 He was nine when Melanie went missing and just 20 when their mother died — losses that shaped him deeply.
 Neal remained close with his family, especially Aunt MaryAnn and cousins Billie‑Sue and Kim, who all looked after him like a younger brother.
 When Neal passed away in 2021 at age 41, Kim delivered his eulogy.
 The family remains close with his son, Caleb, who lives with his mother out of state.

 Melanie’s father, John A. Melanson, passed away in 2005.
-His two children — John Jr. and Jennifer — still live in the area.
-They were very young when Melanie disappeared, but they remain part of her family connection.
+His two younger children — John Jr. and Jennifer — still live in the area.
+They were small when Melanie disappeared, but they are a part of her story.

 Big Irene raised eight children, including Melanie’s mother, Little Irene.
 The family stretched across Massachusetts, with some eventually moving out of state, but the Spring Court neighborhood was always the heart of it.
-Among the many cousins, Billie‑Sue and Kim have taken a central role in keeping Melanie’s memory alive.
+Among the many cousins, Billie‑Sue and Kim have taken a central role in telling Melanie’s story.
 Their connection to her is deeply personal.
 Kim’s grandmother, Helen Cushing, was Big Irene’s sister — making Kim and Melanie cousins through the extended Cail–Morse family.
-Kim grew up just up the road from Melanie and saw her and Neal often, sharing the kind of everyday closeness that comes from growing up in the same cluster of homes and yards.
+Kim grew up just up the road from Melanie and saw her and Neal often, sharing the kind of everyday closeness that comes from growing up together.
+Kim was with Melanie the day before she disappeared.

 Billie-Sue is Melanie’s first cousin, the daughter of Big Irene’s son Albert “Albie” Cail.
 She lived only a few streets away and spent much of her childhood at her grandmother’s house alongside Melanie and Neal.
 Their fathers were close, and the kids were always together.

 Both women carry Melanie’s memory with them — not just as cousins who saw her at holidays, but as a girl they grew up with, laughed with, and loved.
 Today, they continue the family’s fight for answers and for justice.
-Melanie has not been found, but they visit her memorial brick at Woburn’s Angel of Hope monument, a place dedicated to children who died too young.
+Melanie has not been found, they do have her memorial brick at Woburn’s Angel of Hope monument, a place dedicated to children who died too young.

 Visit MelanieMelanson.com for information on Melanie's case